hkarambizi/trending-products/README.md

 Backend:
 1. Set up an express server with routes that will serve product and order data to the front end.
 This will be the API

 2. Set up a database with MongoDB.
-I will create two tables: Orders and Products
+I will create three schema:
+* Items - the representation of an product included in an order
+* Products - the specific item details.
+Products will contain a field of "orders" will be of type Item
+* Orders - the order details including all items

 3. Use provided sample data as JSON and seed my db with it